We use some essential cookies to make this website work.

 The Tax Credit Office will write to you if they want to check your tax credits - you must send them the information they ask for by their deadline.

-Your tax credits can be checked, eg to make sure you’re getting the right amount of money.
+The Tax Credit Office can decide to check your tax credits, for example to make sure you’re getting the right amount of money.

-Send the information asked for by the deadline.
-The deadline is shown on the letter.
+Submit the information you’ve been asked for online or using the form attached to the letter you received.
+The deadline is on the letter.

 The Tax Credit Office will write to you with the results of their check.

-Any original documents you send will be returned to you, unless they’re believed not to be genuine or not actually yours.
+Any original documents you send will be returned to you unless the Tax Credit Office believes they’re not genuine or not actually yours.

 Your tax credits can be: